brunnopleffken/enchanter/README.md

 We have some improvements in progress, if you want to help:

 * Overwrite default options with `new Enchanter('form_id', { option1: 'value', option2: 'value' });`.
-* Out-of-the-box BS5-compatible form validation in each step (get rid of jquery-validation).
+* Gget rid of jquery-validation and omplement out-of-the-box BS5-compatible form validation in each step.
 * Add option to disable clicks on `.nav-link` in case button clicks are mandatory.